clapinton/expense-trackster/README.md

 |Expenses|destroy|Does not Delete another user's expense as admin|
 |Expenses|destroy|Deletes own expense as user|
 |Expenses|destroy|Does not Delete another user's expense as user|

+## Improvements and Known bugs

+* When an expense is input, the timezone is not specified, and is then default to UTC.
+When a report gets generated, the date filters are manually default to UTC as well.
+One option would be to grab the timezone automatically from the client when the expense is created, but if the user is creating an expanse which happened in a different time zone (e.g. when the user was on a trip), then the system shouldn't use the clients time zone.
+Another solution is giving the option to set the timezone whe creating the expense, but that will be an extra field which might not be necessary most of the time.
+Adding a `is_trip` flag that toggles the timezone selection is a possible solution.